-There is now established a refreshed SEND Partnership Board with an experienced independent chair.
+There is now established a refreshed SEND Partnership Board with an experienced independent chair (first meeting December 2023).

 The focus is on strengthening partnership across the local area.
 Key seniors are already engaged.

 The purpose is

 - to ensure SEND and Alternative provision arrangements are improved to achieve better outcomes for children and young people and that - there is robust leadership and governance, scrutiny and accountability through the board. - This will be the focus of all improvement work.